NiklasPfister/adaXT/README.md

 pip install adaXT
 ```

-Currently the package contains several pre-defined tree
+Several pre-defined tree
-types that can be used directly for regression, classification
+types including for regression, classification
-and quantile regression.
-The following example illustrates how to fit a
-regression forest and a quantile forest:
+and quantile regression, are available and can
+be easily used as follows:

 ```python
 from adaXT.random_forest import RandomForest